 And yet, at the same time as it promotes the interests of large enterprises through product standardisation and technical change, the global or even European free market sits uneasily with ordinary peoples' aspirations.
-Current manifestation of globalisation have lead to a hitherto unknown power and influence of the "global players".
-At times, they take over the existing positions of power of elected governments (e.g. in the communication and media sector) and determine more and more the political decisions in countries selling natural products and raw materials.

 Unrestricted competition concentrates industry, reduces economic diversity, and increases the numbers of migrant or unemployed people.
 Fewer people than ever can afford personal service from craftsmen and professionals.
-Many achievements of the growth-oriented market economy have been attained by externalising and postponing social and environmental costs.
+Many achievements of the growth-oriented market economy have been attained by externalising and postponing social and environmental costs, 59, 60.

 The free market shapes the construction sector as all others.
-The impetus to growth or to avoid stagnation, profit maximisation, price-based selection, and externalisation of environmental cost are all visible. including many infrastructure projects in developing countries (e.g. financed by the World Bank) Economic challenges facing the construction sector include increasing global competition, the need to improve delivery standards and reduce costs, to quicken delivery time, and many others.
+The impetus to growth or to avoid stagnation, profit maximisation, price-based selection, and externalisation of environmental cost, are all visible.
+Economic challenges facing the construction sector include increasing global competition, the need to improve delivery standards and reduce costs, to quicken delivery time, and many others.

-Recent sectoral Economic studies, produced in response to these issues, often concentrate on supply-side economics, and on sectoral interests.
+Recent sectoral economic studies, produced in response to these issues, often concentrate on supply-side economics, and on sectoral interests.
 They do also examine demand issues - but generally from the promoters viewpoint only.
-They neglect any proper consideration of the wider public interest in the built environment, whether of the user, or of the citizen.
-Hence, propositions abound, but these which are of limited scope, and fundamental questions are often unasked and developments and their consequences are not seen in their complexity, let alone from an holistic point of view.
+They neglect any proper consideration of the wider public interest in the built environment, whether of the user, or of the citizen, 61.
+Hence, propositions abound, but these are of limited scope, and fundamental guestions are often unasked, 62.

-4.2 5.2 The interests of the building promoter
+4.2 The interests of the building promoter

-The building promoter's legitimate interests must be fostered, and reconciled with those of society, culture and heritage.
+The building promoter's legitimate interests must be fostered, and reconciled with those of society.